ooaklee/ghatd/docs/how-to/authenticating-the-app.md

 Neither status means the client is authenticated yet.
 Only the later magic-link or code verification response establishes the cookie session.

+For login initiation, treat any successful `2xx` response from `POST /api/v1/ams/login` as an accepted request and navigate the user to the check-email screen.
+Access Manager may suppress duplicate email sends for the same active user and request context during a short cooldown window, so retrying the same request repeatedly is not a useful user action.
+Keep the submit button disabled while the request is in flight, and keep it locked after the accepted response while the app transitions to the check-email route.

 For protected browser routes, preserve the intended destination in a `request_url` query value, such as `/auth/login?request_url=/app/projects`.
 Pass the same path to `POST /api/v1/ams/login` or `POST /api/v1/ams/signup` so email links can return the user to the right place.

 ## Email Magic Link